-Students will be enrolled on a first-come, first-served basis during a designated enrollment application window, determined by the Governing Council.
-The enrollment application period shall be from January 15 to April 15 (application deadline), or as determined by the Governing Council.
-See the School's website for details regarding admission/enrollment.
+Applications for enrollment at ASE will be accepted during a designated enrollment application window, determined by the Governing Council.
+The enrollment application window shall be from December 1 to February 17 (application deadline) each year, until/unless otherwise determined by the Governing Council.